top of page

 Observe from a safe distance close by.

-Call for advice on the best course of action for its welfare.
+Call for advice on the best course of action for the animals welfare.

 If safe to do so, approach the bird or small animal and try to contain it in a strong cardboard box lined with newspaper or a towel.
 Using a towel or blanket to throw over it may prevent it from fleeing or flying away.